charlieopper/omnifoodwebsite/README.md

-I created this website to demonstrate my HTMl and CSS skills.
+Omnifood is a dynamic website written in HTML5, CSS3, and Javascript.
 Open index.html to view!